North City Library

 A modern community library space in North Manchester which is shared with North Manchester Sixth Form College.

-from £13.00Enjoy a rare visit inside the glorious Heaton Hall, while uncovering the fascinating history of the ‘people’s park’ outside.
+Enjoy a rare visit inside the glorious Heaton Hall, while uncovering the fascinating history of the ‘people’s park’ outside.

-from £25.00GASP!
+From £25.00GASP!
 Horror Film Festival returns with three days of screenings dedicated to championing diversity in genre cinema.

-from £35Band on the Wall bring people together to make, as well as watch, music.
+From £35Band on the Wall bring people together to make, as well as watch, music.
 Join them to learn folk tunes from all over the world.

 Rock-informed, techno-adjacent musical collagists Moin perform at Band on the Wall this spring.

-from £5.00Beat the Frog is a legendary amateur comedy night, taking place each and every Monday.
+From £16.50Beat the Frog is a legendary amateur comedy night, taking place each and every Monday.
 Many famous names prove it’s the real deal.

-free entryManchester Communication Academy is a mixed, non-selective school serving local children.
+Free entryManchester Communication Academy is a mixed, non-selective school serving local children.

 Abraham Moss Community School is a mixed all-through school located on a 19-hectare site situated on Crescent Road in the Crumpsall/Cheetham Hill district of North Manchester, Greater Manchester, England, next to the Abraham Moss Metrolink station.